HOPPET v2 release note: Introduction

-Since the first major release of \hoppet, the landscape of PDF evolution codes has evolved substantially, with a range of new open-source codes having been developed, for example the APFEL~\cite{Bertone:2013vaa}, \APFELPP{}~\cite{Bertone:2017gds} and EKO~\cite{Candido:2022tld} codes (the latter including features such as cached evolution that have long been standard in \hoppet).\footnote{Other codes such as ChiliPDF~\cite{Diehl:2021gvs} appear to not yet be public.} Nevertheless, \hoppet remains a powerful tool, notably for its ability to reach high and quantifiable accuracies with competitive speed.
+Since the first major release of \hoppet, the landscape of PDF evolution codes has evolved substantially, with a range of new open-source codes having been developed, for example the APFEL~\cite{Bertone:2013vaa}, \APFELPP{}~\cite{Bertone:2017gds} and EKO~\cite{Candido:2022tld} codes supplementing earlier widely-used public codes such as QCDNUM~\cite{Botje} and PEGASUS~\cite{Pegasus}.\footnote{Other codes such as ChiliPDF~\cite{Diehl:2021gvs} appear to not yet be public.} Nevertheless, \hoppet remains a powerful tool, notably for its ability to reach high and quantifiable accuracies with competitive speed.
 As a result it often provides a critical reference for benchmark studies, as those presented e.g.\ in Refs.~\cite{Dittmar:2005ed,Bertone:2024dpm}.
 It also provides the option of fast (millisecond-scale) evolution with accuracies $\sim 10^{-4}$, which is more than sufficient for phenomenological applications.
-Furthermore its exposition not just of full PDF evolution~\cite{Lai:2010vv,Gao:2013xoa,Butterworth:2015oua,PDF4LHCWorkingGroup:2022cjn} but also of low-level functionality makes it useful for a range of fixed-order~\cite{Caola:2019nzf,Asteriadis:2019dte,Bargiela:2022dla}, all-order~\cite{Banfi:2010xy,Dasgupta:2014yra,Banfi:2015pju,Monni:2016ktx,Bizon:2017rah,Buonocore:2024xmy} and Monte Carlo~\cite{Monni:2019whf,vanBeekveld:2023ivn,Buonocore:2024pdv,vanBeekveld:2025lpz} applications.
+Furthermore \hoppet's exposition not just of full PDF evolution (as exploited in Refs.~\cite{Lai:2010vv,Gao:2013xoa,Butterworth:2015oua,Hou:2019efy,PDF4LHCWorkingGroup:2022cjn}), but also of low-level functionality though a stable, public API, has led to its use for a range of fixed-order~\cite{Caola:2019nzf,Asteriadis:2019dte,Bargiela:2022dla}, all-order~\cite{Banfi:2010xy,Dasgupta:2014yra,Banfi:2015pju,Monni:2016ktx,Bizon:2017rah,Buonocore:2024xmy} and Monte Carlo~\cite{Monni:2019whf,vanBeekveld:2023ivn,Buonocore:2024pdv,vanBeekveld:2025lpz} applications.
 With the advent of ever more precise data from the LHC at CERN, and future very high precision data at the forthcoming Electron-Ion Collider~\cite{AbdulKhalek:2021gbh} at Brookhaven National Laboratory, the continued development of tools such as \hoppet remains important for the field.

 This release note documents three major additions to \hoppet, made available as part of release~2.0.0: (1) support for QCD evolution at N$^3$LO in the (zero mass) variable flavour number scheme (VFNS)~\cite{Buza:1996wv} (Section~\ref{sec:n3lo-evolution}); (2) support for the determination of massless hadronic structure functions, as initially developed for calculations of vector-boson fusion, and later deep inelastic scattering, cross sections~\cite{Cacciari:2015jma,Dreyer:2016oyx,Dreyer:2018qbw,Dreyer:2018rfu,Karlberg:2024hnl} (Section~\ref{sec:structure-funcs}); (3) support for QED evolution (Section~\ref{sec:qed-evolution}), originally developed as part of the LuxQED project for the evaluation of the photon density inside a proton and its extension to lepton distributions in the proton~\cite{Manohar:2016nzj,Manohar:2017eqh,Buonocore:2020nai,Buonocore:2021bsf}.